A non-Levi branching rule in terms of Littelmann paths: The bijection

-be the two line array obtained by construction the partial $\Q$-symbol as explained above.
+be the two-line array obtained by construction the partial $\Q$-symbol as explained above.
 In particular recall that this means that, at step $j_{s}$, the entry $i_{s}$ was bumped out of the partial $\Q$-symbol at step $j_{s-1}$.
 First note that

-will, by definition, at each step, bump the entries $i_{s}$ back into the rows out of which they were bumped, and will leave all the other entries in their same row.
+bumps, by definition, at each step, the entries $i_{s}$ back into the rows out of which they were bumped, and leaves all the other entries in their same row. \end{rem}

-Furthermore, by construction, each entry ``i'' belongs to some unique row of the partial $\Q$-symbol: the row at which the ``i-th'' letter of $w(\T)$ occurs in $\T$.
-To show that any two elements of $\op{domres}(\lambda, \mu)$ have the same partial $\Q$-symbol it is therefore enough to show that all the partial $\Q$-symbols of elements in $\op{domres}(\lambda, \mu)$ consist of the same set of entries.
-This will be proven in the paragraph below. \\

-\textbf{Total deletions.} \begin{defn} Let us call a \textit{cancellation} a step $j$ such that the $j-th$ element of the word $w(\T)$ is a barred letter.
-Denote by $\lambda_{s}$ the largest stable shape contained in the shape $\lambda$: that is, the maximal sub-shape such that its columns have at most length $n$. \end{defn} In Example \ref{guidingexample}, if we set $n = 3$, then

-Now, the shape associated to weight $\mu$ is necessarily obtained from $\lambda_{s}$ by deleting some boxes.
-Each of these boxes is called a \textit{deletion}.
-If the deletion happens at row $i$ of $\lambda_{s}$, we will say it is an \textit{$i$-deletion}.

-In Example \ref{guidingexample} we have three deletions in all three cases: a $1$-deletion, a $2$-deletion, and a $3$-deletion.

-This happens in general: the deletions are determined by $n$, the shape $\lambda$, and the weight $\mu$.
-All the boxes surrounding the area determined by $\lambda_{s}$ in a given element of $\op{domres}(\lambda, \mu)$ must be barred and therefore the steps at which they appear will not appear in the final $\Q$-symbol.

-Thus the basic case to which the remaining part of the proof that two elements in $\op{domres}(\lambda, \mu)$ have the same partial $\Q$-symbol reduces down is the following: for two elements $\T_{1}, \T_{2} \in \op{domres}(\lambda, \mu)$ at a fixed row $r$ and a fixed step $j$, the $j$-th letter in $\T_{1}$ is barred and the $j$-th letter in $\T_{2}$ is not.
-By semi-standardness and since both tableaux have the same shape, the un-barred letter must be an $r$, and, to the left of the $j$-th letter in $w(\T_{1})$ (which we are assuming is barred) can be no $r$'s.

-This means that, necessarily, in $w(\T_{2})$, there must appear an $\bar r$ to the right of the $j$-th entry, and this cannot occur in row $r$, because by semi-standardness all the unbarred letters are flushed left.
-This cancellation will bump the $j$ out of the partial $\Q$-symbol for $\T_{2}$.
-Thus we conclude that $\Q^{p}_{\T_{1}} = \Q^{p}_{\T_{2}}$. \\

-\textbf{Final Q-symbol.} In what remains of the proof of Proposition \ref{importantprop} we will show that the final $\Q$-symbol associated to any two elements in $\op{domres}(\lambda, \mu)$ is the same and has shape $\lambda$.
-Assume that $j_{s} < j_{t}$ are cancellations in the same column.
+\begin{lem} Assume that $j_{s} < j_{t}$ are cancellations in the same column.
 Recall that in our notation $i_{s}$ is the entry bumped out of the partial $\Q$-symbol at step $j_{s}$.
 Then